RandomMaerks/terminalCanvas/README.md

 Here's an example of a voxel-based world drawn using the 3D renderer (ignore the abysmal performance):

 ![Voxelate, a voxel-based Minecraft wannabe](https://raw.githubusercontent.com/RandomMaerks/terminalCanvas/main/images/readme_voxelate.png)

+> [!NOTE]
+> The colour banding effect is purely an aesthetic choice, caused by two attributes of `TCanvas`: `depthIntensity` and `depthAccuracy`.
+>
+> `depthIntensity` changes how dark far objects get; the higher the value, the darker.
+Usually, this value goes between 0 and 0.1.
+>
+> `depthAccuracy` changes how smooth the colour blending is.
+This value should be an integer, and it is set to 3 by default.
+Higher accuracy means better gradient, but also more work for the terminal.

 ### ● User interface